This course has been postponed from March 2021. Bookings remain open.

 - consider how Cooperative Learning connects directly to reducing the attainment gap and improving outcomes for children and young people

 - return for two half-day ‘Recall Sessions to share experiences and successes, and to further deepen their understanding

-In light of the ongoing situation with COVID-19 and in accordance with the current guidelines we have taken the decision to reschedule the co-operative learning programme until Spring 2021.
+In light of the ongoing situation with COVID-19 and in accordance with the current guidelines we have taken the decision to reschedule the co-operative learning programme until the 2021/22 session.